svn2github/akismet/trunk/readme.txt

 * Improved the grammar and consistency of the in-admin privacy related notes (notice and config).
 * Revised in-admin explanation of the comment form privacy notice to make its usage clearer.
+* Added `rel="nofollow noopener"` to the comment form privacy notice to improve SEO and security.

 = 4.0.7 =
 *Release Date - 28 May 2018*